Theme – public lands – owned by you, managed by the DNR

 - Approximately 500,000 people visit the DNR building and surrounding park area each year.

 - Gate tickets in 1934 cost 25 cents.
 In 2019, a regular adult admission ticket costs $15.

 - Crews from the Civilian Conservation Corps erected the building in less than six months using machined logs.

 - Funding came from federal and state emergency relief administration and State Fair funds.

 - DNR building is open daily during fair from 9 a.m. to 9 p.m.

 - Fish exhibit is one of State Fair’s most popular attractions.

 - Pond holds about 50,000 gallons of water.
 It is kidney-shaped and is about 100 feet by 50 feet.

-- There are five tanks that show fish in their native Minnesota habitat: trout of southeastern Minnesota; fish of the St. Croix River; and species of central, southern and northern Minnesota lakes.
+- Each tank shows fish in their native Minnesota habitat: trout of southeastern Minnesota; fish of the St. Croix River; and species of central, southern and northern Minnesota lakes.